 'Legolas laid down his paddle and took up the bow that he had brought from Lórien.
 Then he sprang ashore and climbed a few paces up the bank.
 Stringing the bow and fitting an arrow he turned, peering back over the River into the darkness.
 Across the water there were shrill cries, but nothing could be seen.

 Frodo looked up at the Elf standing tall above him, as he gazed into the night, seeking a mark to shoot at.
 His head was dark, crowned with sharp white stars that glittered in the black pools of the sky behind.'

-JRR Tolkien: The Lord of the Rings: Book 2, Chapter 9: The Great River
+JRR Tolkien: The Lord of the Rings: The Fellowship of the Ring: Book II, Chapter 9: The Great River